Does politics course content meet students' expectations?

 How much depth and breadth do modules provide?

-Politics students comment frequently on the variety available and generally welcome it when options remain viable at scheduling.
-Module choice and variety is a visible strength in politics feedback (7.7% of comments, positive on tone), but students notice when popular options disappear or repeat content already covered.
-A lightweight, termly refresh of readings and cases helps content feel current without wholesale redesign, while an annual content audit closes duplication and gap loops flagged by cohorts.
+Politics students comment frequently on the variety available and generally welcome it when options remain viable once timetables are set.
+Module choice and variety are a visible strength in politics feedback (7.7% of comments, positive in tone), but students notice when popular options disappear or repeat content already covered.
+A lightweight, termly refresh of readings and cases helps content feel current without wholesale redesign.
+An annual content audit can reduce duplication and address gaps flagged by cohorts.

 How does lecturer engagement shape teaching quality?